mk12/sicp/docs/lecture.md

 - He does this by constructing spells (procedures, expressions) which direct a process to accomplish the desired goal.
 - He must understand the relationship between the particular spells he casts and the process he's trying to control.
 - This lecture aims to establish this connection.
-- How do particular patterns of procedures and expressions cause particule patterns of execution and behaviour in the process?
+- How do particular patterns of procedures and expressions cause particular patterns of execution and behaviour in the process?

 ### Kinds of expressions